kossnocorp/op-agent/README.md

 ## Installation

-Download the appropriate binaries for your platform from the releases page, or build from source:
+[Download the `op-agent` and `op-agent-client`](https://github.com/kossnocorp/op-agent/releases/latest) binaries for your platform from the releases page, or build from source:

 ```sh
 go build -o ./dist/op-agent ./cmd/op-agent